 Skype, though, is not perfect.
-Glitches can happen during the session, leading to jerky video calls or muffled audio sounds.
-The most annoying thing that could happen is when Skype calls keep disconnecting or Skype calls drop after a few seconds, especially when you’re in the middle of an interview, a meeting, or an important conversation.
+Glitches can happen during the session, leading to jerky videos or muffled audio sounds.
+The most annoying thing that could happen is when your calls keep disconnecting or they drop after a few seconds, especially when you’re in the middle of an interview, a meeting, or an important conversation.
 And when you try to reconnect with your contact, you get a “Call Failed” notification instead.

-This article will show you what to do when you can’t make calls on Skype.
-But before we do, let’s look at the common reasons why Skype calls disconnect frequently.
+This article will show you what to do when you can’t continue using Skype.
+But before we do, let’s look at the common reasons why a Skype call disconnects frequently.

 Why Do Skype Calls Keep Disconnecting?

-Another reason for terrible Skype call quality is the version of the Skype you are using.
+Another reason for a terrible call quality is the version of Skype you are using.
 If you haven’t updated Skype for a long time, there may be new features or improvements you’re missing out on, therefore affecting the overall quality of the service.

-If calls get dropped while you’re trying to make one, your credits may not be enough for the call.
+If calls disconnect while you’re trying to make one, your credits may not be enough for the call.
 It is also possible that the problem is with Skype itself.
-We’ll later show you what to do to when Skype calls keep disconnecting often, so that you can get back to your call as soon as possible.
+We’ll later show you what to do when a Skype call keeps disconnecting often so that you can get back to your call as soon as possible.

 How to Fix Skype Disconnecting Calls

 Before you try any of the fixes below, you need to do some emergency steps first in case the problem is caused by a temporary glitch in the system.
 Log out of your Skype account and restart the app before logging back in.
-Delete all unnecessary files on your computer that may be causing the glitch.
-You can use a useful tool such as Outbyte PC Repair to get rid of all the trash on your computer and get it running smoothly again.
+Remove any unnecessary files on your computer that could be causing the glitch.
+Tools such as Outbyte PC Repair can assist in cleaning up your computer and improving its performance.

-If after doing all these your Skype calls are still not connecting, try the solutions below to see which one works for you.
+If after doing all these and your calls are still not connecting, try the solutions below to see which one works for you.